Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

    transformed to numbers in the database and on diagrams (e.g. guiHive).

-There is a generic event named ANYFAILURE (branch 0) that is triggered when the worker disappears:
+There is a generic event named ANYFAILURE (branch 0) that is triggered when the Worker disappears:

-- because of RUNLIMIT or MEMLIMIT, but these branches are not defined
+- because of RUNLIMIT or MEMLIMIT, but these branches are not defined,
 - or for other reasons (KILLED_BY_USER, for instance)

 .. include:: dataflow_targets.rst